-Taking a trip to the North Pole is dreamed by many but only a few can achieve it.
-People assume that an expedition to the North Pole is impossible and, although it is not an easy course, the journey can be still be undertaken.
-Around five trips to the North Pole take place annually and only 1000 people every year reach this part of the world.
+Taking a trip to the North Pole is a dream of many, but only a few can achieve it.
+People assume that an expedition to the North Pole is impossible, but although it is not an easy course, the journey can still be undertaken.
+Around five trips to the North Pole take place annually, and only 1000 people reach this part of the world every year.

 The Pole is situated about 700 miles from the nearest island.
 When you make it to 90 degrees North, you’ll find yourself standing over an ocean that is 13,000 feet deep.

-If you are truly adventurous and want to achieve the ultimate travel goals, North Pole must be on your list.
+If you are truly adventurous and want to achieve your ultimate travel goals, the North Pole must be on your list.

 How to get to the North Pole

-Although the North Pole is not accessible for most of the year, you can still travel in June and July as the ice during these months are thinner.
+Although the North Pole is not accessible for most of the year, you can still travel in June and July as the ice during these months is thinner.
 In April, helicopter rides to the North Pole are available.
-During the arctic summer which starts from June and lasts till September, people can travel by boat or an ice breaker through the Arctic Ocean.
+During the Arctic summer, which starts in June and lasts until September, people can travel by boat or an icebreaker through the Arctic Ocean.

 1. By Air

-During April, the Arctic night ceases but the winter ice remains strong.
+During April, the Arctic night ceases, but the winter ice remains strong.
 The air trip usually starts from Longyearbyen in the Svalbard Islands.
-It continues onto the pole by a combination of a helicopter and a plane.
+It continues onto the pole with a combination of a helicopter and a plane.
 Booking a charter flight from Canada is also possible.

-The ride stops at the Russian polar research station and Barneo (Borneo), a temporary Russian base set up every year, situated at about 89°N.
+The ride stops at the Russian polar research station and Borneo (Borneo), a temporary Russian base set up every year, situated at about 89°N.

-Alternatively, an affordable option is the flying sightseeing expeditions that use long-haul aircraft.
+Alternatively, an affordable option is to fly on sightseeing expeditions that use long-haul aircraft.
 It starts from the UK or Germany and overflies Norway, Svalbard, and the North Pole itself.
-Although you won’t land anywhere, the aircraft or helicopter flies low over the area of interest.
+Although you won’t land anywhere, the aircraft or helicopter will fly low over the area of interest.

 Various companies offer air packages to the North Pole, catering to various styles of trips such as standard, premium, honeymoon, and more.